swiftlang/swift-org-website/_posts/2024-01-01-swift-openapi-generator-1.0.md

 ### Package ecosystem

+The Swift OpenAPI Generator project is split across multiple repositories to enable extensibility and minimize dependencies in your project.

 * [apple/swift-openapi-generator][swift-openapi-generator-repo]: Swift package plugin and CLI.
 * [apple/swift-openapi-runtime][swift-openapi-runtime-repo]: Runtime library used by the generated code.
 * [apple/swift-openapi-urlsession][swift-openapi-urlsession-repo]: Client transport using URLSession.